Lucyjpjones/LucyJones-resume/README.md

 - **Responsive on all device sizes**
   - Responsive through using Bootstrap grid system and CSS media queries.

 - **Nav links**
   - A navigation menu to allow the user to easily access different pages of the site.
 There is also a nav icon link features on header map to allow the user to easily go back to the homepage from every page.

+- **Download link**
+  - A PDF download link to allow the user to access a hard copy of my CV.
+The file opens in a new tab to ensure websites presence is still maintained.

+- **Carousel**
+  - A carousel Bootstrap component used to showcase my projects.

 - **Form**
   - A contact form with submit button for users to easily get in touch via my website.
   - The form has been set up to ensure all fields are filled out and that email is written in the correct format.
 - **Timelines**
   - Education and work history presented in a timeline to provide a clear summary of my experience.

-- **Download link**
+- **Progress bars**
-  - A PDF download link to allow the user to access a hard copy of my CV.
-The file opens in a new tab to ensure websites presence is still maintained.
+  - Progress bars used to visually represent my personal skills.

 - **External links to social platforms**
   - Recognisable icons with links to my external social platforms.
-- **Progress bars**
-  - Progress bars used to visually represent my personal skills.

 #### To-do list: